coltonlewis10/coltonlewis10/README.md

 ### Hi there 👋
+- :smile: My name is Colton Lewis, I'm a third year history major at the University of Oregon and I am minoring in Digital Humanities.
+Im currently working on my project for ENG 470, as well as a research paper for my USSR & Contemporary Russia class.

 <!--
 **coltonlewis10/coltonlewis10** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.